domiebett/food_service/tests/README.md

 ...which is a shortcut to the command `docker exec -it food_service npm test`.

 More commands for testing are available in the package.json for your convenience.
 These enable you to run specific tests.

+### Running the tests using jet(codeship local test runner)
+Tests are run automatically on creation of a pull request.
+However, if you wish to tests that tests will work on CI locally, you can use the tool `jet`.
+This can be installed on a mac using the following command:

+> $ brew cask install codeship/taps/jet

+Running the tests can be done through:

+> $ jet steps

+... while inside the project root directory.